cryoEM-CNIO/Binder_Design_Watcher/README.md

 `Note: Be sure that the path is accessible for the HPC cluster`

-2. For the *microrun.sh* script, no additional package needs to be installed apart from the installation of [RFD](https://github.com/RosettaCommons/RFdiffusion) as described in its GitHub.
+2. For the *microrun.sh* script, no additional package needs to be installed apart from the installation of [RFD](https://github.com/RosettaCommons/RFdiffusion) and a fork version of [dl_binder_design](https://github.com/CarlosChacon-cell/dl_binder_design) (needed to solve some performance issues).
+The installation is detailed in the respective GitHubs

-3. For the *watcher.py*, run the following code from the cloned repository folder:
+3. Run the following script from the cloned repository folder:

 `bash install_watcher.sh --pkg_manager PKG_MANAGER `